Wolfe Research lifts Spirit Airlines Inc. [SAVE] price estimate. Who else is bullish?

 How has SAVE stock performed recently?

-Spirit Airlines Inc. [SAVE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.92.
-With this latest performance, SAVE shares dropped by -10.48% in over the last four-week period, additionally sinking by -15.69% over the last 6 months – not to mention a drop of -41.46% in the past year of trading.
+Spirit Airlines Inc. [SAVE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 20.23.
+With this latest performance, SAVE shares gained by 44.81% in over the last four-week period, additionally sinking by -0.33% over the last 6 months – not to mention a drop of -28.27% in the past year of trading.

 Spirit Airlines Inc. [SAVE]: Deeper insight into the fundamentals